-- > two indicators representing the specific access gates for the Banking Group tied to the Common Equity Tier 1 ratio and Liquidity Capital Ratio, on which the right to assignment of the shares (100%) is contingent; in each year of the plan and at the end of the three-year performance period, the level of achievement of the access gates is assessed; - an indicator representing an access gate for the Generali Group linked to the Regulatory Solvency Ratio, on which the right to the assignment of the part of the shares tied to the satisfaction of the Generali Group Objectives (20%) is contingent.
+two indicators representing the specific access gates for the Banking Group tied to the Common Equity Tier 1 ratio and Liquidity Capital Ratio, on which the right to assignment of the shares (100%) is contingent.
 In each year of the plan and at the end of the three-year performance period, the level of achievement of the access gate is assessed.
-The access gate is set in terms of a Regulatory Solvency Ratio of 130% or the different percentage set by the Board of Directors from time to time.